 Benefits of using impact metrics

-In order to realise the benefits of measuring impact, we will look at this from 3 different perspectives: investors, customers and employees.
+In order to realize the benefits of measuring impact, we will look at this from 3 different perspectives: investors, customers and employees.

 Measuring impact is also a big plus for investors.
 There has been an exponential rise in interest for “Impact Investments”.
-The total AUM for the Impact Investment sector hit an impressive high of $502 billion in 2018.
+The total AUM for the Impact Investment sector hit an impressive high of $715 billion in 2020, according to Global Impact Investing Network (GIIN).
 This total AUM has been more than doubling each year (130% CAGR) since 2015.
 Investors believe that measuring impact is crucial for a social enterprise looking for investment.
 This is because investors can truly see, in a quantitative way, what positive impact their money is creating.
 By clearly displaying a social enterprises impact using metrics, it is easier for investment managers to get the green light, in addition to selling the opportunity to other investors.
-If you’re curious to find out more from the investors perspective, then check out this previous article about Impact Investment.

 By viewing impact metrics with a marketing perspective, it is noted that customers understand the company’s aims more easily.
 Communicating your work effectively builds engagement with clients.
 Furthermore, using empirical data as evidence of your social FinTech’s positive impact gives the narrative more credibility.
 Although testimonials are a great way of getting this message across, social impact metrics are clearer, more credible and get straight to the point.